-Best Behavior: The best behavior you give to each other happens on the first date, the ninth date, and eight years into your marriage.
-Always attempt to be on your best behavior for the person you care about most and will end up spending a ridiculous amount of time with during your lifetime.
+Best Behavior: The best behavior you give to each other happens on the first date, the ninth date, and eight years into your partnership.
+Always attempt to be on your best behavior for the person you care about most.
+A lot of people miss this memo, and it’s a shame because you end up spending a ridiculous amount of time with said person over a lifetime.

 Fine Restaurants & Sweatpants: Yes, and yes!
-Keep dating after you’re settled.
+Keep dating after you’re settled in with each other.
 And if you like wearing sweatpants, wear them during movie night early on in the courtship (see be you).
-Life is a balance and if you can balance it with comfort and delicious food, then you’re living life well, sister.
+Life is a balance and if you can balance it with comfort and delicious food, then you’re living life well.

-When a man is “hunting” you, he’s distracted, focused on you, and a mess at the office.
-His boss, co-workers, and clients are all dying for you to get caught already so he can stop failing at this job and get back to the business of business.
+When your date is “hunting” you, he’s focused on you, and you are very distracting. this makes him a hot mess at the office.
+His boss, co-workers, and clients are all dying for you to get caught already so he can stop sucking at this job and get back to the business of business.
 I’m thinking you want him to keep his fancy job, yes?
 I recommend you get behind this idea of being caught.
 This is when you shift from “courting” to “supporting, loving partnership.”